Frequently Asked Questions

 What is the timetable on what will happen next?

 The Foundation Practice Rating is a cyclic project.
 Research begins in September, information webinars take place during October/November, the report is launched in March via an event.
 There is information about best practice shared throughout the year.
-The Year Two report is out now!

 Is this an index or a ranking?